 Pet Adoption Scams

-- The BBB warned that pet adoption scams using COVID-19 stay-at-home orders to manipulate victims are on the rise.
+- The BBB and the FTC warned that pet adoption scams using COVID-19 related restrictions to manipulate victims are on the rise.

 Robocalls and Texts

 - The Federal Communications Commission (FCC) warned of COVID-19 robocalls and texts.
 More Information.

 - The FTC published an article on how to recognize and handle COVID-19 robocalls.
 More information.

 - The FTC warned consumers not to click links in unsolicited text messages.
 More information.

 - The FBI warned that many COVID-19 related scams including extortion scams, money mule scams, and business email compromise scams are on the rise.

 - The FTC provided consumers access to COVID-19 scam data.